hansroh/skitai/README.rst

 This is just extension of Simple Data Request & Response.
 Here's simple multi-users chatting app.

+This feature will NOT work on multi-processes run mode.

 Many clients can connect by ws://localhost:5000/websocket/chat?roomid=1. and can chat between all clients.

 .. code:: python